The Howling: Reborn: Plot

 Kathryn Kidman is attacked and apparently killed by a werewolf.
-Eighteen years later, Kathryn's son Will is living with his father Jack and is enrolled in a high school with an advanced security system.
-His best friend, Sachin, is making a horror film and is planning to broadcast it by hacking into news channels illegally.
+18 years later, Kathryn's son Will is living with his father Jack and is enrolled in a high school with an advanced security system.
+His best friend, Sachin, is making a horror film and is planning to broadcast it by illegally hacking into news channels.
 Will has a crush on Eliana Wynter, but her current boyfriend scares him away.
 Later, Eliana invites him to a party, where a creature attacks.
 Will escapes.
 He later asks Sachin about werewolf lore.
-Will cuts himself and the wound heals instantaneously, proving that he is a werewolf.
+Will cuts himself and the wound heals instantaneously, proving that he's a werewolf.

 It is revealed that Kathryn, now known as Kay, is still alive, but has become a werewolf.
 Kay kills Jack, then goes to Will's school to explain Will's werewolf heritage to him.
 Confronted with this truth, Will saves Eliana from other members of Kay's wolf pack.
 The invasion sets off the security system and the school enters automated lockdown mode, cutting off the school from the outside world.

-Will remembers Sachin's advice that werewolves can only be killed by silver bullets or fire, so he and Eliana equip themselves with homemade flame throwers.
-They find Sachin just in time to see him killed by a werewolf.
+Will remembers Sachin's advice that werewolves can only be killed by silver bullets or fire, so he and Eliana equip themselves with homemade flamethrowers.

+Will and Eliana find Sachin just in time to see him killed by a werewolf.
 Sneaking off to the basement, they discover that Kay is raising an army of werewolves.

-They fight their way out of the school.
 Eliana tries to goad Will to turn her into a werewolf, but he manages to restrain himself.
 Kay captures Eliana to force Will to become a werewolf.
 Will fights Kay with weapons, but Kay is too powerful to be killed by silver bullets.
 Another werewolf attacks Kay and rips her heart out.
 The werewolf is Eliana, who was previously wounded by Will.
 Eliana and Will burn down the school to kill the other new werewolves.

 Will creates a video in which he transforms on camera and warns the world about werewolves.
-It is circulated all over the world and humans prepare to battle against the new threat.
+It's circulated all over the world, and humans prepare to battle against the new threat.